hcardamone/sap-automation-poc/readme.md

 ## About

-The purpose of this POC is applying some studies to Automation, even using Robot Framework libraries, SAP ECC or web elements.
+The purpose of this POC is applying some studies to Automation, even using Robot Framework libraries, ECC or web elements.
-This is a starting guide meant to set the environment ready to run tests and to validate that **all automation developers have the same environment**, making easier to create scenarios, select/process and extract status code in SAP process.
+This is a starting guide meant to set the environment ready to run tests and to validate that **all automation developers have the same environment**, making easier to create scenarios, select/process and extract status code in process.

-> This POC was running on the Minisap LICENSE NPL SAP NetWeaver 7.52 (Sybase ASE) to VM Ubuntu.
+> This POC was running on the MiniLICENSE NPL NetWeaver 7.52 (Sybase ASE) to VM Ubuntu.
 > For further information, there are some helpful links at the end of this readme.

 ## Requirements and tools